Why write Letters?

 If I like a quieter world, a slower pace, and authentic content that’s not centered on monetizing ads, maybe my audience includes people who feel the same.

-So instead of being someone I'm really not, posting to Facebook (or whatever network) because that's what you're “supposed” to do, I'm trying this.
+So instead of being someone I’m really not, posting to Facebook (or whatever network) because that’s what you’re “supposed” to do, I’m doing this.
+(And then posting the links to Facebook.
+It’s a sticky web.)

 What should I know about your Substack publication?

-I wrote something once a month through 2023, but I’m planning to be less regimented through 2024.
+I’ve sent a letter almost monthly since January 2023, and if I need a break, or have nothing to say, I might take a month off.
 I don’t want to “make content” for its own sake.
 I want to write words worth reading.
-I’m aiming to keep that monthly pace in 2024, but I won’t always make it.
+I’m aiming to keep that monthly pace in 2025, but I might not always make it.

 When I do send these, each letter is a mix of well-written thoughts, personal and professional updates, and links or other content that I think others would find useful or beautiful.
 They should feel like letters, with links and digital images instead of paper ephemera folded in.